rekyuu-archive/kumo-manga/README.md

 * Rename `default-config.json` to `config.json` and fill in the appropriate information.
 * Install the dependencies as listed above.
-* Setup and run redis, either including the below example or appending it to the existing config in `/etc/redis.conf`.
+* Setup and run redis, either including the below lines or appending it to the existing config in `/etc/redis.conf`.

-#### Example redis.conf
+#### redis.conf

 ```
 maxmemory 500mb